PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DenRoller.md

 The number of frames to roll.
 The default is 3.
 But some people may prefer to save high-value dens more than 3 days back for added safety in case of accidental roll-over.

+### Desired Pokémon:

+Stop on this Pokémon when it is found.
+If not set, the program behaves identically to microcontroller DenRoller and will keep rolling.

 ### Catchability:

 Some dens have uncatchable Pokémon (i.e. Mewtwo or Zeraora).
 If the den has any such uncatchable Pokémon, you must set this to `Maybe Uncatchable`.